If you see an unknown deposit in your bank account marked Canada FPT deposit, it’s usually a good thing.

 On your CRA My Account, you will easily be able to solve the mystery of the FPT deposit because there, you’ll find details of the benefit you are eligible for.

-Note that in case of a separation or joint filing when your ex-partner or ex-spouse haven’t filed their taxes or updated their details with the CRA, you might not get the information you are looking for, but it’s a rarity.
+Note that in case of a separation or joint filing when your ex-partner or ex-spouse hasn’t filed their taxes or updated their details with the CRA, you might not get the information you are looking for, but it’s a rarity.

-What Isn’t Canada FPT Deposit?
+What Isn’t A Canada FPT Deposit?

 While Canada FPT deposit can refer to multiple payments made by the federal and provincial government, it is also a good idea to exclude what Canada FPT deposit might not be.
 It can’t be: